tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/产品简介/功能介绍/内容识别服务/人脸核身_intl_en.md

 ## Directions

 Currently, you can call APIs to use the FaceID service.
-For more information, see [FaceID](https://cloud.tencent.com/document/product/460/48641).
+For more information, see FaceID).